tagwato/PyWinCMD/README.md

 # Requirements
 PyWinCMD uses the installed 'python.exe' on the target computer.

 Alternatively, PyWinCMD can be used together with a portable version of Python.
+In this case, we recommend using [PortablePython4Windows](https://github.com/heindrickson/PortablePython4Windows) due to its versatility.
+Another advantage is that it comes with PyWinCMD pre-installed, ready for use with any Python version you wish to configure within that portable environment! 🚀
 <br><br>

 # Screenshots